clicon/clixon/doc/startup.md

 ## Automatic upgrades

-Clixon supports an experimental yang changelog feature based on "draft-wang-netmod-module-revision-management-01" (Zitao Wang et al) where changes to the Yang model are documented and loaded into Clixon.
+Clixon supports an EXPERIMENTAL xml changelog feature based on "draft-wang-netmod-module-revision-management-01" (Zitao Wang et al) where changes to the Yang model are documented and loaded into Clixon.
+The implementation is not complete.

 When upgrading, the system parses the changelog and tries to upgrade the datastore automatically.
 This featire is experimental and has